 This means that you need a complete and continuously updated list of IT assets, as well as granular security, compliance and system details on each one.

-In this final post, we’ll explain the last two requirements for an effective cloud-based IT asset inventorying system:
+In this post, we’ll explain the next two requirements for an effective cloud-based IT asset inventorying system:

 - Asset criticality rankings